Sarohia94/Project-5-Bedside-Tales/README.md

 As the site evolved, tasks were added or updated, based on the changing needs / understanding of the what the site should provide the user.

-This was implemented through Github Issues and the Kanban board in the projects view in Github, the project was divided into a few different sections:
+This was implemented through Github Issues and the Kanban board in the projects view in Github.
+The project was divided into a few different sections:

 * To Do - All user stories were initially entered in the 'To Do' column
 * In Progress - During development stories were moved into the 'In Progress' column